 If you want to use the utility programs supplied with WordPerfect Office for DOS (Calculator, Calendar, NoteBook, etc.), you will need to add them to this system by yourself and perform additional setup by yourself.
 Start by creating a folder in WP-64\WPfor64bit\VirtualHD with a name such as WPOffice (eight characters maximum!).
 Inside the DOSBox system, this folder will be accessible as C:\WPOFFICE.
 Copy the WordPerfect Office programs that you want to use, and any related files, into this folder.
 Start the Shell program; choose Setup from the menu; then edit the Shell menu in the same way you edited it when you set up the Shell on earlier systems.
 Remember that when editing the Shell menu, the folder that you created will have a name like C:\WPOFFICE, and not WP-64\WPfor64Bit\VirtualHD\WPOffice.

-The batch files used by this system (WP51 for 64bit.cmd and WP62 for 64bit.cmd) may be modified as described above.
+The batch files in the WP-64 folder (WP51 for 64bit.cmd and WP62 for 64bit.cmd) may be modified as described above.
 Here is a full summary of parameters that may be added to the lines that begin Start GSWP\RunWP-DOSBox.exe:

 The first parameter may be either 64bit or 32bit and must be present if any additional parameters are used.
 The 32bit option is used only by this site's system for using WP on portable USB drives, not by the system described on this page.